 All those days working your arms at the gym aren't going to come in handy here.
 Dutch ovens are basically a giant nonstick pans which means that food is pretty easy to get off.
 Unless you are like me, and forgot about a caramel boiling and it turned into literal charcoal-but that's another story.

-Rather than scrubbing until your arm goes numb, bring in reinforcements like baking soda, dish soap and a bit of bar keeper's friend.
+Rather than using an abrasive sponge or scrubber until your arm goes numb, bring in reinforcements like baking soda, dish soap and a bit of bar keeper's friend.
 The cleaning products work much better than a heavy-handed scrub.

 3. Heat is your savior.

-Did you know that you can pretty much boil off most food bits and grim from your cast iron dutch oven?
+Did you know that you can pretty much boil off most food bits and grime from your cast iron dutch oven?
 Yes, it's totally true!

 After making that big pot of venison stew, pour in some water and place the dutch oven back on the stove.
 Crank the heat to high and let that baby boil for a good ten minutes or so.
 The boiling water will totally break down any stubborn pieces of dried-on food.
 Remove the pot from the heat and let it cool enough to handle.
 Then pour the water out and wipe with a sponge or a paper towel.